cloudbells/FieldGuide/README.md

 `/fg` and `/fieldguide` will open the window.
 `/fg minimap` and `/fieldguide minimap` will toggle the minimap button on or off.

-Use shift+scroll to scroll horizontally.
+Use shift + scroll to scroll horizontally.
+Right click to mark spells as unwanted
+Shift-right click a spell to mark all ranks of that spell as unwanted.

 *This is a work in progress*.